pubnub/c-sharp/unity/3.4/README.md

 ### Supports PC, Mac, Linux, iOS and Android

 ### View this First!
 We've made a [screencast](https://vimeo.com/69591819) that will walk you through the general setup.
+After checking out the general setup video, [For iOS targets](https://vimeo.com/71549964) be sure to view this walkthrough next.
 Check it out!

 ### Important Change from previous version
 Error Callback parameter is being introduced in all operation/non-operation methods of C# Core Pubnub.cs file.